wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             Number
         </td>
         <td>
-            Specifies how long (in milliseconds) to block for server selection before throwing an exception.
+            The time (in milliseconds) that is allowed for server selection before an exception is thrown.
         </td>
         <td>
             30,000